"In summary, we have ignored the earth’s environmental stop signs." –Lester R. Brown, Full Planet, Empty Plates

 The prevalence of bicycles in a community is an indicator of our ability to provide affordable transportation, lower traffic congestion, reduce air pollution, increase mobility, and provide exercise to the world’s growing population.
 Bike-sharing programs are one way to get cycles to the masses.

-In early 2014, some 600 cities in 52 countries host advanced bike-sharing programs, with a combined fleet of more than 570,000 bicycles.
+As of September 2014, more than 700 cities in 57 countries host advanced bike-sharing programs, with a combined fleet of close to 800,000 bicycles.

 Since the Vélib’ system launched in Paris in 2007, the number of cyclists on the streets has risen 41 percent.
-Nearly 24,000 bicycles can be picked up at over 1,700 stations in the city and suburbs.
+Riders can chose among some 20,000 bicycles at more than 1,700 stations in the city and suburbs.
+Small bikes are now available in some areas, with a helmet, for children.

 Bike-sharing cities are finding that promoting the bicycle as a transport option can lead to more mobility and safer streets for all.